-Are you waking up with a stuffy nose or sneezing in your sleep?
+Have you ever woken up with a stuffy nose or experienced sneezing in your sleep?
 Whether they’re seasonal or year-round, allergies aren’t fun.

-Up to 40 percent of Americans suffer from allergic rhinitis (allergies).
-Symptoms include sneezing, itchy or runny nose, and watery eyes — and for many allergy sufferers, poor sleep as well.
+Up to 40 percent of Americans suffer from allergic rhinitis (allergies), with symptoms including sneezing, itchy or runny nose, and watery eyes — and for many allergy sufferers, poor sleep as well.
 Individuals with allergies are more than twice as likely to have insomnia than those without allergies.

 How Do Allergies Affect Sleep?